 "Availability" shall have the meaning set forth in Section 3.4.

+"Block” shall mean an amount of Energy equal to 50 MW.

-50 "Business Day" means a Day, other than a NERC holiday, on which Federal Reserve member banks in New York City are open for business; and a Business Day shall open at 8:00 a.m. and close at 5:00 p.m. local time for each Party’s principal place of business.
+"Business Day" means a Day, other than a NERC holiday, on which Federal Reserve member banks in New York City are open for business; and a Business Day shall open at 8:00 a.m. and close at 5:00 p.m. local time for each Party’s principal place of business.

-"Capacity" shall mean 225 MW of Energy committed hereunder.
+"Capacity" shall mean the capability of a facility or facilities to generate Energy.

 "Change in Law" shall have the meaning set forth in Section 11.4.